Brekke-Green/dsa/README.md

-Collection of my DS&A practice solutions for JavaScript, Python, SQL, and Go
+Collection of my LeetCode DS&A practice solutions for JavaScript, Python, SQL, and Go